 Final result:

-The final step was transferring the pattern onto the woven fabric used for the trim pieces, now with seam allowances included.
 I sewed the darts and upholstered a single panel to test the fit.
 The darts aligned perfectly on the first try, confirming that the draping method paired with the adhesive tape produced an accurate pattern.
-The only adjustment made afterward was widening the side panels slightly to provide more tolerance for wrapping and finishing the edges cleanly.

 Conclusion: